Resources – includes Safety for Backyard Pools

 - Once your children have mastered these basic water skills, you can teach them how to use arm strokes and then later more advanced swimming techniques.

 - To ensure your children continue to learn swimming skills and techniques, it would be wise to hire a swimming instructor for a few swimming lessons.

 - Continue to teach your children water safety rules.

 The Canadian Red Cross has been offering swimming instruction and leadership development programs in Canada for more than 60 years.
 Today, over one million Canadians enrol in their programs each year and 20,000 people are trained and certified annually as Water Safety Instructors.

-Whether you’re a parent wishing to enrol your child in swimming lessons, a teen who is interested in becoming a water safety instructor, or an adult looking to improve your swimming skills, Red Cross has a program for you!
+Whether you’re a parent wishing to enrol your child in swimming lessons, a teen who is interested in becoming a water safety instructor or an adult looking to improve your swimming skills, Red Cross has a program for you!
 Click here to obtain information on all of their swimming and water safety programs.

-- Stay calm and you will stay in control.
+- Stay calm and in control.